CompOmics/compomics.github.io/compomics-utilities/_posts/2016-09-21-usageasdependency.md

 ## Amino Acid Sequence Mapping ##

 It is often necessary to map amino acid sequences to a protein database.
-This can be achieved using our [[PeptideMapper]] application.
+This can be achieved using our [PeptideMapper](/compomics-utilities/wiki/peptidemapper.html)application.
 The code below shows how to use this application as a dependency.
 Example code can be found in the PeptideMapper command line interface [class](https://github.com/compomics/compomics-utilities/blob/master/src/main/java/com/compomics/util/experiment/identification/protein_inference/executable/PeptideMapping.java).

 ```java